nanderson815/atlanta-triathlon-club/src/pages/small-group-coaching/index.md

 Start by applying today so we can learn more about your goals.
 The price for the membership is a $150/month.

 This season we will offer two target races.
-The GA Peach Women's Sprint & TBD 2nd race.
+The GA Peach Women's Sprint & The Don Carter State Park Sprint Triathlons.
 We will offer traning and a race for both men and women.
 Women starting triathlon will have the opportunity in racing a women’s only sprint.

-Our next round of four month coaching starts on TBD.
+Our next round of four month coaching starts on Monday, March 23, 2026.

 * ### Cost Effective Coaching Solution
 * ### Workout designed by your coach